 Abstract

-Drawing on the case study of restructuring in Pakistan’s garment manufacturing industry, where capital employed gendered ideologies to increase its control over the labour process, this article explores how efforts to ‘reform’ production regime intersects with local patriarchal structures and triggers reflexivity and agency among workers.
-Through the notion of agency advocated by Archer (2007), we examine the theoretical space where capitalism meets patriarchy and are both reproduced.
-A focus on reflexivity anchored between objective contexts and personal concerns of agents helps theorise complex capital-labour-gender relations in globalized supply chains and to explain the impactful resistance of precarious workers seeking to protect a supposedly precarious work regime.
-Our findings contribute to the existing literature by challenging the notion that globalization reduces the agency of workers and their potential for impactful resistance.
+This case study of the restructuring of Pakistan’s garment manufacturing industry to increase owners’ control over the labour process, explores how attempts to replace an informal, casual internal subcontracting system employing predominately men on piece-rates with assembly-line production employing predominately women in formal salaried employment, intersected with local patriarchal structures, triggered workers’ reflexivity and agency, and had unanticipated consequences.
+Using Archer’s (2007) notion of agency, the paper examines the theoretical space where capitalism meets patriarchy, and both are reproduced.
+The focus on reflexivity, anchored between objective contexts and agents’ personal concerns, helped theorise capital-labour-gender relations in global supply chains and explain workers’ impactful resistance to a supposedly precarious work regime.
+Our findings challenging the notion that globalization reduces workers’ agency and their potential for impactful resistance, though workers’ choices were framed by patriarchal social expectations, and the plan failed to empower women as its proponents promised.

 Key Words